petershin/liferay-learn/docs/commerce/latest/en/order-management/terms-and-conditions/payment-and-delivery-terms.md

 ---
 # Payment and Delivery Terms

-{bdg-secondary}`Available Liferay DXP 7.4 U16+/GA16+`
+{bdg-secondary}`Liferay DXP 7.4 U16+/GA16+`

 ## Payment Terms

 Payment Terms govern the terms of a transaction between a buyer and seller.
 You can specify different Payment Terms for different customers.
 Liferay provides an editable text field for defining the conditions below, as well as ones you create.

 * The number of days the buyer has to clear their dues.
 * Late fees, if any, for failing to pay on the due date.